Why Reduce Health Care Costs?

 Global rebalancing can be a positive sum game.
 But there have been painful transitions toward it, and these will only get more painful in the short run.
 That sacrifice must be shared.
 You should not propose a general reduction in health care spending to address the deficit without simultaneously proposing new revenues from those at the top of the winner-take-all economy.

 Finally, let’s focus on the real problem: wasted care, rather than some magic number of 10 or 20 or 30% of GDP going to the medical sector.
 If our cable TV, food, furniture, and other bills shrink over the coming years, and health care looms comparatively larger in our budgets, that’s not necessarily a problem.
+However, another way that your household can save money on their healthcare bill is by installing a home lift as opposed to sending a loved one to a care home, if this is somthing that you would be interested in, be sure to check out Terry Lifts.
 Ask anyone who’s been gravely ill: there’s not much you can enjoy if you’re in constant pain or discomfort.

 Photo Credit: Anolobb.